Last Updated on 27 January 2026 by Cycloscope

 Instead of heading straight to Blantyre, we recommend a detour through Thyolo, a very nice and underrated hilly area full of tea and tobacco.

-Blantyre, the second city of Malawi, is the final destination of this bike trip.
+Blantyre, Malawi’s second-largest city, is the final destination of this bike trip.
 There are a few cool places to visit in Blantyre, which is a vibey and interesting city.

-From Blantyre you can take a bus back to Lilongwe or fly from here, actually, Blantyre airport has more flights than the capital one.
+From Blantyre, you can take a bus back to Lilongwe or fly from here; actually, Blantyre airport has more flights than the capital’s.

 Local Guesthouses in Malawi